Powerlearnproject/se-day1-assignment-Gabby-Tech1/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-- Waterfall Methodology:
+- Waterfall Methodology:<br/>
-Structure: Linear and sequential; each step must be finished before the next may begin.
+Structure: Linear and sequential; each step must be finished before the next may begin.<br/>
-Flexibility: Rigid; adjustments are difficult to implement after a phase is done.
+Flexibility: Rigid; adjustments are difficult to implement after a phase is done.<br/>
-Extensive documentation is necessary at all stages.
+Extensive documentation is necessary at all stages.<br/>
-Timeframe: Typically adheres to a fixed timeframe with clearly defined milestones.
+Timeframe: Typically adheres to a fixed timeframe with clearly defined milestones.<br/>
 Testing: occurs after the development process is done.

-Example scenario:
+Example scenario: <br/>
 Waterfall is appropriate for projects with well-defined needs that are unlikely to change, such as producing regulatory compliance software or establishing infrastructure systems in which each step is dependent on the preceding one.

-- Agile Methodology:
+- Agile Methodology:<br/>
-Structure: Iterative and incremental, with development broken into tiny cycles known as sprints.
+Structure: Iterative and incremental, with development broken into tiny cycles known as sprints.<br/>
-Flexibility: Highly adaptable; modifications may be made at any moment.
+Flexibility: Highly adaptable; modifications may be made at any moment.<br/>
-Documentation: Prioritizes working software over comprehensive documentation, though documentation remains important.
+Documentation: Prioritizes working software over comprehensive documentation, though documentation remains important.<br/>
-Timeline: Adaptive; timetables might alter depending on input and progress during each sprint.
+Timeline: Adaptive; timetables might alter depending on input and progress during each sprint.<br/>
 Testing: Continuous testing is used throughout the development cycle.

-Example Scenario:
+Example Scenario: <br/>
 Agile is suitable for projects where needs are likely to change, such as designing a mobile app or a web platform that relies on user feedback and requires frequent updates.